gravity182/homeserver/Installation.md

 Give it a couple of minutes for changes to take effect.
 Log out of your admin account and verify that Plex-based authentication is working by going to one of the services (e.g. `radarr.<domain>.<tld>`) and trying to log in via your Plex account.

 Great.
-Now we have a working SSO authentication.
+Now your ingress paths are protected.

 ---